Valve testing

 Valve rectifier testing (Advanced service only)

-If your valve type isn’t listed then I can probably still test it, a basic digital or advanced digital test can be performed on nearly all the valves that are commonly available on valve amps from the late 1950s onwards.
-However, these tests are only suitable for noval (B9A) and octal valve types.
-For other valve types such as 7 pin, loctal, Duodecar, Rimlock etc, I also do a ‘basic’ test that checks basic function but cannot guarantee valve performance.
+If your valve type isn’t listed then I can probably still test it, a basic or advanced test can be performed on nearly all the valves that are commonly available on valve amps from the late 1950s onwards.
+I also do a ‘basic’ test that checks basic function but cannot guarantee valve performance.

 • Heater test: Apply the rated heater voltage to the filaments, check the current draw and ensure filaments are glowing.